ingadhoc/account-financial-tools/stock_account_ux/README.rst

 * **Initial Balance** account lines now open the **General Ledger** of *that* account up to the report date.
 The General Ledger lives in ``account_reports`` (enterprise) and is not a dependency, so it is resolved at runtime and falls back to the journal items list filtered by account and date.
+With a product filter active they open the journal items of the filtered products instead, the ones that add up to the line.
 * A **list view, search view and menu for ``product.value``** (Inventory > Reporting > Value Adjustments): date, product, lot, move, previous value, new value, delta, journal entry and description, with "Booked / Not Booked" and